-- 2.1 This Topic Paper presents the background evidence on waste management in East London that underpins the Regulation 19 Draft ELJWP (2025).
-The Topic Paper includes justification for the approach and policies relating to waste management, which is in addition to that included as supporting text in the Plan. - 2.2 The preparation of this Topic Paper, has been informed by the London Plan 2021 and the following evidence base documents: - Assessment of Existing Waste Management Capacity in East London (February 2025 Update) - Baseline & Forecast for Construction, Demolition & Excavation Waste Arising in East London to 2042 (January 2025 Update) - Baseline & Forecast for Hazardous Waste Arising in East London to 2042 (January 2025 Update) - East London Joint Waste Plan, Identification of Strategically Significant Cross Boundary Waste Movements, (February 2025); and - 2.3 This paper sets out the current position in East London with regards to waste arisings, current management arrangements and existing management capacity and so underpins policies included in the Regulation 19 draft of the new joint waste plan for East London.
+- 2.1 This Topic Paper presents the background evidence on waste management in East London that underpins the Regulation 18 Draft ELJWP (2024).
+The Topic Paper includes justification for the approach and policies relating to waste management, which is in addition to that included as supporting text in the Plan. - 2.2 The preparation of this Topic Paper, has been informed by the following documents in particular: - Assessment of Existing Waste Management Capacity in East London (July 2024) - Baseline & Forecast for Construction, Demolition & Excavation Waste Arising in East London to 2042 (July 2024) - Baseline & Forecast for Hazardous Waste Arising in East London to 2042 (July 2024); and - The London Plan 2021 the apportionments for HIC waste and other waste related policies. - 2.3 This paper sets out the current position in East London with regards to waste arisings, current management arrangements and existing management capacity, against which the proposed policies included in the Regulation 18 draft of the new plan has been formulated.